SumoLogic/sumologic-documentation/docs/get-started/training-certification-faq.md

 ---
-id: training-certification-faq
+id: training-certification
-title: Sumo Logic Training and Certification FAQ
+title: Sumo Logic Training and Certification
 sidebar_label: Training and Certification
-description: Learn more about the Sumo Logic Training and Certification Program.
+description: Learn more about the Sumo Logic Training and Certification program.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';